cubicibo/SUPer/README.md

  -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: off, default: 2] -l, --log-to-file   Set (enable) logging to file and set logging level: [-10: main report, 10: debug, 20: info, 25: iinf, 30: warnings]
  -v, --version       Print the version and exit.
+ --layout            Set the epoch and window definition mode.
+2 is the preferred default [2: opportunist, 1: normal, 0: basic].
  --ssim-tol          Adjust the SSIM tolerance threshold.
 This threshold is used for bitmaps classification in effects [-100; 100, def: 0]
 ```
 - Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever specified in config.ini or available in your system.